cytopia/pwncat/README.md

                         Note: if --reconn is specified, the connection will be re-opened.

-  --udp-ping-init       Connect mode / Zero-I/O mode (UDP only):
+  --ping-init           Connect mode / Zero-I/O mode (TCP and UDP):
                         UDP is a stateless protocol unlike TCP, so no hand- shake communication takes place and the client just sends data to a server without being "accepted" by